What's the Worst That Could Happen When Leaving a House Vacant?

 A number of problems can also result from unpaid utility bills.
 For example, the service provider might cut off your heat, resulting in frozen pipes, expensive damage, water leaks, and high water bills.
 Or, your phone or water service might get turned off, requiring you to pay all past bills plus a steep reconnection fee upon your return.

 These problems can be avoided with a little preparation.
-Ensure you are current on all utilities and tax bills prior to leaving.
-Then arrange to either prepay upcoming bills, have them forwarded to you while away. or sign up for automatic electronic payments before you leave.
+Double check that you are current on all utilities and tax bills prior to leaving.
+Then arrange to either prepay upcoming bills, have them forwarded to you while you're away, or sign up for automatic electronic payments before you leave.

 3. Your HOA Might Put a Lien on Your Property